the-turing-way/the-turing-way/ACCESSIBILITY.md

 With this being said, we are committed to ensuring greater access to our guides, events, and community platforms through a variety of ways.

 1. **Ensuring web accessibility for our open access resources**:  Our project is built with [JupyterBook](https://jupyter-accessibility.readthedocs.io/en/latest/index.html) on the [Github](https://accessibility.github.com/) platform, which have initiatives that address their compliance with [W3C WAI's Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/WCAG/).
   As a community documentation project, we aim to use and employ appropriate and relevant [alt text (also known as 'alternative text'](https://book.the-turing-way.org/community-handbook/accessibility/alt-text) for all of our images, charts, and data visualisations.
 2. **Enabling accessibility of our shared community platforms**: Our community is dedicated to enabling access across the various platforms we communicate on, which extends not only to the accessibility practices mentioned above, but also to the language we employ to ensure a broad audience.
 Our [slack welcome guide](https://the-turing-way.netlify.app/community-handbook/communication-channels/slack-welcome-guide.html) delineates best practices we use on the platform.

-3. **Implementing accessible practices for community events**: As a community, we frequently organise events for a variety of purposes: for coworking, trainings, workshops, panels, conference talks, and more.
+3. **Implementing accessible practices for community events**: As a community, we frequently organise events for a variety of purposes: for coworking, training, workshops, panels, conference talks, and more.
   We are committed to supplying and recording audio transcripts and closed captioning, uploading slides and/or presentation materials, and enabling broad access to our program content [as described in our community handbook](https://book.the-turing-way.org/community-handbook/accessibility/event-organising).

 ### 3.0 How we work with Access-related Feedback